wp-plugins/continuous-rss-scrolling/readme.txt

 Tags:  Continuous, rss, scrolling
 Requires at least: 3.4
 Tested up to: 4.0
-Stable tag: 9.4
+Stable tag: 9.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plug-in will scroll the RSS title continuously in the wordpress website, we can use this plugin as a widget.
+This plugin will scroll the RSS title continuously in the wordpress website, we can use this plugin as a widget.

 == Description ==